Austin-Cook/cs-252-elite-chef-recipies-server/README.md

 - Python Flask Rest API Server

 ### Things to Work Out
-- Redis items are set to expire on a timer.
-However, when we delete a user's recipies form MongoDB, we don't clear the cache so recipies will still temporarily show up in a search, even after deletion.
+- Because Redis items are set to expire on a timer, deleting a user's posts from MongoDB won't be reflected in query results until the cooresponding Redis entry times out or is pushed out.